Them He Also Glorified

 Paul uses the word “glorified” in its past tense, describing each of these things as having already happened, according to God’s eternal decree.

-•What do deniers of the Biblical doctrine of the preservation of the saints (sometimes called eternal security, or “once saved always saved”) make of the apostle Paul’s famous “golden chain of salvation,” as we sometimes lovingly call the truths linked together in Romans 8.28-30?
+•What do deniers of the Biblical doctrine of the preservation of the saints (sometimes called eternal security) make of the apostle Paul’s famous “golden chain of salvation,” as we sometimes lovingly call the truths linked together in Romans 8:28-30?
 They argue that break every link in this golden chain is breakable.

-The purpose of God, of which Paul writes, is his eternal plan of salvation—his decree of redemption.
-As Paul explains the same truths in another epistle: “According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, To the praise of the glory of his grace, wherein he hath made us accepted in the beloved…In whom [the beloved Christ] also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: That we should be to the praise of his glory, who first trusted in Christ” (Ephesians 1.4-5,11-12).
+The “purpose” of God, of which Paul writes, is his eternal plan of salvation.
+As Paul explains the same truths in another epistle: “According as he hath chosen us in him before the foundation of the world,“—this here is the goal, or end of God’s election:—“that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, To the praise of the glory of his grace, wherein he hath made us accepted in the beloved…In whom [the beloved Christ] also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: That we should be to the praise of his glory, who first trusted in Christ” (Ephesians 1:4-5,11-12).

-Returning to Romans 8.28-30.
-Notice the apostle’s repeated reference to this one particular group of people: “them…them…them….”
+Returning to Romans 8:28-30.
+Notice the apostle’s repeated reference to this one particular group of people: “them…them…them…them…”.
 Paul first refers to these people as “them that love God;” and then he describes them—all of them—in a number of different ways, each way affirming a different truth:

 - All these same people are “them” who are predestinated by God the Father to be conformed to the image of his only-begotten Son, the Lord Jesus Christ.2